Why Dating Apps Are Making Us Lonelier

 The Emotional and Existential Toll

 Dating fatigue isn’t just about being tired of the apps - it’s about the deeper loneliness that comes from too many surface-level encounters.
-When every introduction feels scripted and fleeting, we may start to feel hopeless about finding a real connection.
+When every introduction feels scripted and pointless, we start to feel hopeless about finding a real connection.

 From an existential therapy lens, this isn’t simply a dating problem - it’s a human one.
 Genuine connection requires vulnerability, patience, and effort.
-Swiping can become a way of avoiding those things, especially when the process leaves us feeling rejected or disheartened.
+Dating apps have become a way of avoiding those things, especially when the process leaves us feeling rejected or disheartened.

-Underneath the exhaustion, there’s often grief - grief for conversations that fizzled, for connections that never deepened, and for the richer human moments we long to experience.
+Underneath the exhaustion, there’s often grief - grief for conversations that fizzled, for connections that never deepened, and for the richer human moments we want to experience but don’t seem able to have.

 How to Recover from Dating App Burnout

-If you’re feeling emotionally exhausted from online dating, it may be time to pause - not to give up on love, but to reconnect with yourself.
+If you’re feeling emotionally exhausted from online dating, it may be time to pause - not to give up on love, but to reconnect with yourself, friends, family, animals or nature.

 Therapy for Dating Fatigue and Relationship Challenges